adithisatish/machine-intelligence-2020/PESU-MI_0027_0150_0204/README.md

 - number of hidden layers : 2
 - activation function : tanh
 - output layer function : sigmoid
-- number of epochs = 200 : optimun value since a value lesser than 200 wasn't enough for the model to learn, whereas a value greater than 200 overfit.
+- number of epochs = 200 : optimum value since a value lesser than 200 wasn't enough for the model to learn, whereas a value greater than 200 overfit.
 - error function : mean squared error (MSE)
 - train-test split : 80%-20%